Table of Contents

 Cutaneous Innervation of the Lower Limb

 The dermatomes of the lower limb are mainly supplied by the spinal nerve roots L1-S5.
-The dermatomes typically form longitudinal bands on the surface of the skin, as shown in the figure beside.
+The dermatomes typically form longitudinal bands on the surface of the skin, as shown in the figure at the side.
 Notice that the L1-L5 nerve roots innervate the anterior surface while S1-S5 innervate the posterior surface of the leg.

 These dermatomes are supplied by the cutaneous nerves derived from the lumbosacral plexus.
 The main peripheral nerves are: